Stvff/triops/docs/triops_as_assembler.md

 	push position[2];
 }
 ```
-In the case of `fat_pointer`, we can recall that its dimensions are `8 by 2`, so we need to reduce it to a single element.
+In the case of `fat_pointer`, we can recall that its dimensions are `2 columns of 8`, so we need to reduce it to a single element.
 In assembly blocks, this can be done by indexing.
 ```
 fat_pointer ptr;